pablo-abc/felte/packages/site/markdown/docs/latest/react/en/stores.md

 ### errors

 An accessor that contains the validation errors in the form.
-It will have the same shape as `data` but containing either a `string` or an array of `string`s with each validation message per field.
-Its behaviour is the same as `data`.
+It will have the same shape as `data` but containing either `null` if there's no errors, or an array of strings if there are.

 ### warnings